-- Undertake the mandatory activity required to achieve a minimum level of knowledge and understanding during their first year of membership. - Undertake the required initial background reading prior to their first meeting.
+- Undertake the mandatory activity required to achieve a minimum level of knowledge and understanding during their first year of membership, including the completion of the Hymans Robertson LGPS Online Learning Academy modules within the first 3 months. - > Undertake the required initial background reading prior to their first meeting. - New members will also be supported to undertake the LGA's LGPS Fundamentals course within their first year of membership.

-Wherever possible, and appropriate, the Authority will work in partnership with other local government pension funds to share learning and development and any associated costs.
+Wherever possible and appropriate, the Authority will work in partnership with other local government pension funds to share learning and development and any associated costs.

-In addition, where specific learning needs are identified which can be addressed through 1:1 or small group sessions with the Authority's officers these will be provided in addition to the core schedule of activity.
+In addition, where specific learning needs are identified which can be addressed through one-to-one or small group sessions with the Authority's officers, these will be provided in addition to the core schedule of activity.
+These will be offered on MS Teams to provide greater flexibility for Members.

-The proposed programme of seminars and external events for the 2021/22 Municipal Year is set out in the Appendices to this strategy.
+The proposed programme of seminars and external events for the 2023/24 Municipal Year is set out in the Appendices to this strategy.
 Details of online learning opportunities will be circulated to members as they become available.